All Episodes

 Bush is the biggest threat to peace in the world.

-He's an SOB, according to the Democrat candidate running for office there, and the Dems are happy about this.
+He's an SOB, according to the Democrat candidate running for office there.

-And Keep a sharp eye on this because they're looking at this.
+And keep a sharp eye on this because they're looking at this.

 They've got their fingers crossed.